History of Accounting

 The earliest accounting records were found over 7,000 years ago among the ruins of Ancient Mesopotamia.
 At the time, people relied on accounting to keep a record of crop and herd growth.
 They used accounting techniques that are still used today to determine if there was a surplus or shortage after crops were harvested each season.

-Accounting During the Roman Empire
+Accounting History During the Roman Empire

 Later, during the reign of the Roman Empire, accounting continued to evolve much further.
 “The Deeds of the Divine Augustus” is an account of Emperor Augustus’ financial dealings.
 It listed such quantities as distributions to the people, grants of land, building of temples, money to military veterans, religious offerings, and money spent on theatrical shows and gladiator events.
 This discovery hints at the scope of accounting information available to the emperor, which he then probably used for planning and decision-making purposes.
 Roman historians also recorded public revenues, the amount of money in the state treasury, taxes, slaves, freedmen, and more.

-Luca Pacioli’s Contribution to Accounting
+Luca Pacioli’s Contribution to the Accounting Profession

 In 1494, Pacioli wrote Summa de Arithmetica, Geometria, Proportioni et Proportionalita, which included a twenty-seven page treatise on bookkeeping titled, Particularis de Computis et Scripturis (Details of Calculation and Recording) on the subjects of record keeping and double-entry accounting.
 Pacioli’s book became the reference text and teaching tool on the subjects of bookkeeping and accounting for the next several hundred years.
 This was the first time that symbols for plus and minus appeared in a printed book.
 This book was the first known published work on the topic of double-entry bookkeeping.
 Summa Arithmetica was also the first known book printed in Italy to contain algebra.